 This small black dress prompted speculation that Lindy always dressed her baby in black, an ‘unnatural’ colour for a child.

-Lindy Chamberlain was camping at Ayers Rock, now Uluru, with her husband Michael and three children, when the youngest, Azaria, was taken from the family tent on 17 August 1980.
+Lindy Chamberlain was camping with her husband Michael and three children, when the youngest, Azaria, was taken from the family tent on 17 August 1980.

 An initial inquest supported the Chamberlains' statement that a dingo had entered the family tent and taken the baby.
 A subsequent trial found Lindy guilty of the murder of her child and she was imprisoned for three years.